ivan/personal-policy/README.md

 I program both manually and with LLMs.

-I do not ever seek to pretend I've authored LLM outputs, therefore:
+I do not ever seek to pretend I've authored LLM outputs.
+So:

 All of my LLM-authored projects are clearly marked "LLM-authored" and via "Claude" / "OpenAI" / "ChatGPT" in the commits.